Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 libary(tinytest)
 ```

-Then make sure it the package `tinytest` is visibible in RStudio.
+Then make sure that the package `tinytest` is visibible in RStudio.

 If you find problems with the documentation email steverozen@pm.me.